dentarg/auth0-blog/_posts/authentication-best-practices-centralized-login.markdown

 ### Dependencies

-First make sure you have the following dependencies installed and set up according to their provided documentation:
+First, make sure you have the following dependencies installed and set up according to their provided documentation:

 * [Node.js with npm](https://nodejs.org)
 * [Angular CLI](https://cli.angular.io)